-An Assist is a Combination Execution that is performed by two creatures instead of one, and does not require a Prosperity Point.
-The attempted action is performed in tandem by two creatures.
-The assisting creature must be able to help in a tangible and meaningful way based on the intended action.
+An Assist is a Combination Execution that is performed by two creatures instead of one and therefore it does not require a Prosperity Point.
+The attempted action is performed in tandem by two creatures and therefore the assisting creature must be able to help in a tangible and meaningful way based on the intended action.

-Both creatures choose a single Expertise and a single Aptitude Dice each and roll them simultaneously, combining the results and adding the instigating creature's Modifier.
-When performing an Assist, Players can select from the same Aptitude and can even select the same Expertise if they wish.
+Both creatures choose a single Expertise and a single Aptitude Dice each and roll them simultaneously, combining the results and adding the instigating creature's Modifier only.
+When performing an Assist, players can select from the same Aptitude and can even select the same Expertise if they wish.